powsybl/powsybl.github.io/pages/documentation/developer/tutorials/index.md

 ## Downscaling
 - [Create the Java code to map hypothesis on a network](downscaling.md): Learn how to create the Java code to map study state hypothesis on a network

+## Merging
+- [Create the Java code to perform merging and balance adjustment](balance_computation.md): Learn how to create the Java code to merge multiple IGMs and adjust the net positions of each merged area.